Pingu-iu/PsychologicalTargeting/README.md

 - Survey materials and behavioral results can be accessed in the `/data/` folder.
 - `insights.py` contains functions interfacing with the Meta Graph API (Insights API) to programmatically retrieve campaign performance data—reach, impressions, engagement metrics, and cost—across campaigns, ad sets, and individual ads.
 - `utils.py` contains functions interfacing Meta Graph API to programmatically retrieve information about campaigns, ad sets, ads, and audiences.

-## License

-This work is shared under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), unless otherwise stated.
-Please cite appropriately when using or adapting this work.

-## Contact

-For questions or collaborations, please reach out to the project lead via the corresponding author contact in the associated publication.